 Create a square pivot part aligned with the edge of the roof segment and use SBS’s RotatePivot tool (select the roof segment, Ctrl+D to duplicate, then Middle Mouse button on the pivot part) to create the other three sides.
 You might have to do some manual editing around the corners if there’s parts clipping into each other, but don’t worry too much as a column will be added to obscure the corner seams.

 Duplicate the pivot part and rotate it 45°, then use SBS’s MoveFirst and ResizeObject tools to align it with the corner of the roof to start creating the diagonal ridge mune.
-Add desired details and use Archimedes to complete the beam, using the same technique for the diagonal shumigi beam under the roof.
+The end tile of a mune is known as an onigawara; they are named as such as end tiles on Buddhist temples often use the image of an oni to ward off evil spirits, though kamon crests, flowers and other animals can also appear on onigawara.
+Add details and use Archimedes to complete the beam, using the same technique for the diagonal shumigi beam under the roof.

 The basis of the roof is now complete!
 You can either use this as the finished roof of a pagoda or continue building upwards to complete an irimoya style roof.
 This guide assumes some level of prior building experience and is mostly focused on demonstrating how to create the curved segments of the roof, so I won’t be covering how to do that here.